polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 that interacts **custom substrate implementation**.
 The very bare bones required here are:

 1. A complete substrate blockchain with an API for your custom functionality
-2. A complete GUI with custom elements that reads and writes to this API

 This tutorial should take you about **1 hour** to complete (can you believe that Substrate enables you to do this in such a tiny amount fo time?!).
 We will be using the